chpc-uofu/blastdb-update/README.md

    giving the download ample time to complete.
 This time will be a function of your download speed and the size of the database files you download, so plan for a worst-case scenario where all database files will require a download.
-Also set the directory name to which you have cloned this repo.
+Also set the directory name into which you have cloned this repo.
 5. Install cronfile.install with the command
    "crontab cronfile.install" on a head node of the cluster where you want the install to run.